chuckcscccl/rustlr/chapter2.md

 #### Lexical scanner and main.

-The directives **lexvalue**, **lexname** and **lexattribute** are used to configure an automatically generated parser.  lexvalue should be used for all terminal symbols that carry (non-default) semantic values, such as numerical constants and string literals.
-The two lexvalue directives state that "int" terminal symbols ([TerminalTokens][tt]) are created from RawToken::Num(n) and carray semantic values Val(n), while "var" terminals carry values Var(x) and are formed from RawToken::Alphanum(x).
+The directives **lexvalue**, **lexname** and **lexattribute** are used to configure an automatically generated lexical tokenizer.  'lexvalue' should be used for all terminal symbols that carry (non-default) semantic values, such as numerical constants and string literals.
+The two **lexvalue** directives state that "int" terminal symbols ([TerminalTokens][tt]) are created from RawToken::Num(n) and carray semantic values Val(n), while "var" terminals carry values Var(x) and are formed from RawToken::Alphanum(x).
 The [RawToken][rtk] enum defines n to be an i64 and x to be a &str.

+Please note that
+whitespaces are only allowed in the specification of the semantic value (in the future we may rewrite rustlr inside rustlr, but this is not a priority as the hand-coded grammar parser suffices for most cases if used a little carefully).

 Since no reserved symbols such as "|" or "{" are used in this grammar, the **lexname** directive is not used.